camunda/camunda-docs-manual/content/webapps/cycle/index.md

 Use the File System Connector to use models stored on your local system.
 Select the File System Connector as connector plugin.
 The variable `${user.home}` points to the directory of your OS user account.
 You can also choose an absolute path like `C:\MyFolder`.

 Hit *Test* to check if Cycle can find the folder you specified.

+## GitHub Connector

+{{< img src="img/cycle-add-github-connector.png" title="Cycle" >}}

+Use the GitHub Connector to connect to a GitHub repository.
+You must specify the URL.
+If [user credentials]({{< relref "#user-credentials" >}}) are mandatory, you can provide them either globally or individually for each Cycle user.
+In the image above you see a connector setup for a GitHub repository.
+The user credentials are provided globally.

+Hit *Test* to check if Cycle can find the repository you specified.

 ## User Credentials